IOS 16: Wi-Fi network improvements

-Previously saved Wi-Fi networks are now shown which can be edited, deleted or selected to view the network password after authentication via Face ID or Touch ID.
-Prior to this change, users’ only option for removing previously connected-to networks was to tap ‘forget this network’ from within the settings app which could only be done if currently connected to that network.
+Previously saved Wi-Fi networks are shown which can be edited, deleted or selected to view the network password after authentication via Face ID or Touch ID.
+Prior to this change, users’ only option for removing previously connected-to networks was to tap ‘forget this network’ from within the settings app which could only be done if connected to that network.
 Users also had (and still have) the ability to wipe all previously known networks from their iOS devices by choosing ‘erase network settings’ from Settings–>General–>Transfer or reset iPhone(at bottom)–>Reset–>Reset Network Settings.
 The latter option is frequently advised to those seeking to fix a multitude of both Wi-Fi and cellular network issues arising on users iOS devices.

 Cellular network improvements

 During the configuration of the Cellular Network, the eSIM from another iPhone can be transferred via Bluetooth.

 Backup

-Backups to iCloud can now also be made on 4G, alongside 5G and Wi-Fi.
+Backups to iCloud can also be made on 4G, alongside 5G and Wi-Fi.